 By far my favourite method of transferring pattern markings is using tailors tacks.
 This is the method we use when working on our samples as it’s fast and accurate and markings are always incredibly easy to see and don’t rub off.
 Its especially my favourite for marking button hole and button placement, as i find i like to mark those at the beginning of the project at the cutting phase, but chalk can often rub off by the end of the construction when it’s time to work on buttonholes.

 With your pattern still pinned to your fabric, simply sew a loose loop over the mark you want to transfer.
-For example on this release tuck, push your needle through both layers of fabric, then back up though both layers of fabric, then repeat so that you create a loop.
+For example on this release tuck, push your needle through both layers of fabric, then back up through both layers of fabric, then repeat so that you create a loop.

 Snip your thread leaving tails on each side and leave the loop loose.
 When you separate the two layers of fabric, snip through the threads between the two fabrics.
 This will leave threads on both pieces of fabric in the correct position.